Fresno, California: Rail

 Passenger rail service is provided by Amtrak Gold Runner.
 The main passenger rail station is the renovated historic Santa Fe Railroad Depot in Downtown Fresno.
 The city of Fresno is planned to be served by the future California High-Speed Rail.

 Freight rail service is provided by both the BNSF Railway and the Union Pacific Railroad, which both operate Bakersfield-Stockton mainlines that cross in Fresno, and both railroads maintain railyards within the city.
-The shortline San Joaquin Valley Railroad also operates former Southern Pacific branch lines heading west and south out of the city.
+The Class III (or shortline) San Joaquin Valley Railroad also operates former Southern Pacific branch lines heading west and south out of the city.
+The railroad is deemed often the last railroad in the world to have Magnetic Flagmen signals, better known as wigwags, in revenue freight service.